vjlab/resources/content/hpc-resources.md

 1. The /data partition on our room 217 server, with a total of 500 Gb.
 2. Any `/<project>` and `/<project_scratch>` shared folders on M3 - the former is backed up weekly, the latter is not.
 Check that you have access to these (you should see a symlink on your home directory); otherwise, contact the M3 help desk.
 See [here](http://docs.massive.org.au/M3/file-systems-on-M3.html) for how M3 advises their folder systems to be used.
 3. The Monash shared drive, or S:drive.
 See how to access it [here](https://www.monash.edu/esolutions/data-storage/how-to-map-s-drive).
 This could be used for archival storage, but ultimately, it has the major I/O problem of not being easily command-line accessible.
+Feel free to keep a copy of your data there if you want, but their backup policy isn't as clear as M3's.
+Can't hurt to have multiple backups anyway.

 ## Usage Guidelines